-Thank you, Heather, for sending in this question.
-Your dilemma will help many others who have the same one!!
+Thank you Heather for sending in this question.
+Your decorating dilemma will help many others who have the same one!!
 You can also check out my eDesign services for Creating a Classic Kitchen Design here.

 If you have a question for my Ask Maria column, email it here.

-Thank you so much to all of you who bought my set of 25 white and grey large samples from Sherwin Williams!
+Thank you so much to all of you who bought my set of my large painted colour boards!
 100% of the proceeds will go to CARE to help the people of Nepal.